MicoNoNico/HarmonyAudioManager/README.md

 #### Sound Methods

 - `PlaySound(SoundClips soundClip, Transform parentTransform = null)`
     - Plays a sound effect.
-If a parentTransform is provided, the sound is played as a spatial audio source attached to that transform.
+Supports spatial audio if a parentTransform is provided.
 - `PlayRandomSound(SoundClips soundClip, Transform parentTransform = null)`
     - Plays a random sound effect from an `AudioAsset` that allows multiple clips.
 Supports spatial audio if a parentTransform is provided.
 - `SetSoundVolume(float volume)`